NearInfinityBrowser/NearInfinity/README.md

 branch (compared to needing to merge your devel branch into their own, or clone a new local repository for your code).

-The second set of branches `ci` and `devel-ci` have been used in the past allowing NI to run on a lower-cased game in a case-sensitive environment.
-These branches have been superseded by the current `devel` and `master` branches and should not be updated anymore.
+The branch `gh-pages` is primarily used for hosting the update definition file which is used to notify users when a new Near Infinity version has been released.

+Other branches, if any, are either used for testing purposes or are not actively maintained anymore.

-### Specifics ###
+### Specifics

 To maximise compatibility with available systems, NI's code base is using the feature set of a specific Java version.
 You can find the currently supported